Ett barn som ritar ett hjärta på en grå betongvägg

 Children and Grief

-Children grieve in their own way, and their reactions can vary according to age and maturity.
-Their grief can be processed through conversations with adults, siblings and peers, but also through drawing and playing.
+Children grieve in their own way, and their reactions can vary depending on age and maturity.
+They may process grief through conversations with adults, siblings, and friends, but also through drawing, play, and other forms of expression.

-Just like adults, children need to embrace and deal with the unimaginable of someone they love dying and never coming back.
+Like adults, children need time and support to understand and cope with the unimaginable reality of losing someone they love, and knowing that they will not return.

 Opening up for conversation